astronomy-commons/hipscat-import/docs/index.rst

-HiPSCat Import
+HATS Import
 ========================================================================================

-Utility for ingesting large survey data into HiPSCat structure.
+Utility for ingesting large survey data into HATS structure.

 Installation
 -------------------------------------------------------------------------------

 We recommend installing in a virtual environment, like venv or conda.
-You may need to install or upgrade versions of dependencies to work with hipscat-import.
+You may need to install or upgrade versions of dependencies to work with hats-import.

 .. code-block:: console

-    pip install hipscat-import
+    pip install hats-import

 .. tip::
     Installing on Mac

-    ``healpy`` is a very necessary dependency for hipscat libraries at this time, but native prebuilt binaries for healpy on Apple Silicon Macs `do not yet exist <https://healpy.readthedocs.io/en/latest/install.html#binary-installation-with-pip-recommended-for-most-other-python-users>`_,
+    ``healpy`` is a very necessary dependency for hats libraries at this time, but native prebuilt binaries for healpy on Apple Silicon Macs `do not yet exist <https://healpy.readthedocs.io/en/latest/install.html#binary-installation-with-pip-recommended-for-most-other-python-users>`_,
-    so it's recommended to install via conda before proceeding to hipscat-import.
+    so it's recommended to install via conda before proceeding to hats-import.

     .. code-block:: console